 Anthropological and ethnohistorical studies highlight the importance of guinea pigs as objects of sacrifice, torture, oracle, propitiatory and healing offering; as cosmic symbols and myth actors; and as a companion of ancestral divinities in the Andes.

 The Andean archaeological record indicates that guinea pig management practices were domestic and not elaborate.
-At some sites, segregated space that may have served as holding pens is present within domestic structures or dung accumulations suggest household rearing, but holding areas are often not present or identified.
+At some sites holding pens are present within domestic structures.

 Because guinea pigs reproduce rapidly and are used primarily as food, the preference was to consume animals when they reached full body size, but were still young (e.g., one year of age).
 Guinea pig dung may have been used as fuel, but since guinea pig provide no other secondary products, rearing them after they reached full size was not economical.